Abducted Iranian border guards freed in Pakistan: lawmaker

 Fars quoted Iranian lawmaker Esmail Kosari announcing the news.
 It did not give any details of when the release took place or what brought it about.

 The abduction in early February heightened regional and sectarian tensions.
 Iran had said the guards were taken into Pakistan and it threatened to send troops over the border to retrieve them.

 The kidnapping was claimed by Jaish al-Adl (Army of Justice), a Sunni Muslim rebel group operating in predominantly Shi'ite Muslim Iran's Sistan-Baluchistan province, which borders Pakistan.
 The movement said it had killed a fifth member of the group of guards in March.

-"Four of the five abducted Iranian border guards have been handed over to Iranian embassy officials in Pakistan," Fars quoted Iranian lawmaker Esmail Kosari as saying.
+"Four of the five abducted Iranian border guards have been handed over to Iranian embassy officials in Pakistan," Fars quoted Kosari as saying.

-Fars also said the body of the slain guard had been handed over to Tehran's embassy in Pakistan.
+Fars also said the body of a slain guard had been handed over to officials of Tehran's embassy in Pakistan.

 The Pakistani government had repeatedly said there was no evidence the Iranian guards were on its territory.
 The Iranian government accused its neighbour of not doing enough to free the men and of supporting the rebels.

 Pakistan authorities could not confirm the release of the abducted guards.